About Wabash Facts & Figures

 Wabash competes at the NCAA Division III level in 12 varsity sports--baseball, basketball, cross country, football, golf, indoor track and field, soccer, tennis, outdoor track and field, lacrosse, swimming, and wrestling-as a member of the North Coast Athletic Conference.
 In addition, students may participate in 22 intramural sports and four club sports.
 More than three-quarters of Wabash students participate in at least one intramural sport and over 40 percent of students are varsity athletes.

-Wabash students take part in more than 60 extracurricular activities.
+Wabash students take part in more than 70 recognized clubs and organizations.
 Among them: student government; radio station; departmental clubs; political clubs; speech, music, and theater groups; various literary publications; special interest groups; and religious groups.

 There are no restrictions regarding student automobiles.